Does Your Mattress Really Get Heavier With Age?

 The average used mattress is estimated to have anywhere from 100,000 to 10 million mites.
 Also known as bed bugs, dust mites feast on your dead skin as a food source and then shed their droppings on your mattress.
 Unfortunately, you will end up breathing these in as you sleep.

 These mites and their tiny poop pellets are often the culprit behind many people’s breathing problems, itching, and other allergic reactions.
+Keep an eye out for signs of fleas, as they do the same thing.
 The less frequently you clean your mattress, the more mites it’s likely to have – keeping you from getting your nightly rest.

 Spills And Debris